India auditor warns of multi-billion dollar losses on coal, airport deals

 Singh has lurched from crisis to crisis since the same auditor uncovered corrupt practices two years ago in the sale of telecoms licenses.
 The telecoms sale may have cost the government up to $36 billion.

-Shares in Reliance Power (RPOL.NS), India's second-largest power producer by market value, tumbled on Friday after they were mentioned by the Comptroller and Auditor General (CAG) in the auditor's reports which were presented in parliament.
+Shares in Reliance Power, India's second-largest power producer by market value, tumbled on Friday after they were mentioned by the Comptroller and Auditor General (CAG) in the auditor's reports which were presented in parliament.

 Singh's office maintains the government was simply following established policy, and before the report was released, Singh denied there had been wrongdoing.